Australia’s Most Comprehensive Range of Lehmann Glassware 🥂🍷🍸 Shop Today

 Repeat with the remaining ingredients until you have a delectable serving plate of voluptuous, curvy Gildas.
 Drizzle lightly with extra virgin olive oil to keep the pintxos from darkening.

 Choose a dry and mineral-driven champagne or gastronomic champagne rosé.
-The briny Gilda will complement the minerality of Blanc de Blancs champagnes, while the herbaceous olive will play beautifully with the textural and savoury charm of a champagne rosé, delivering a truly epicurean experience.
+The briny Gilda will complement the minerality of Blanc de Blancs champagnes from the Côte des Blancs, while the herbaceous olive pairs beautifully with the textural and savoury charm of a champagne rosé, delivering a truly epicurean experience.

 Santé et bon appétit!